 - All students studying abroad are given the option of getting an International Student Identification Card (ISIC).
 The cost of the card is $22 and the forms can be downloaded from the link provided above.
 More information is available at GEO.

 Passports: If you do not have a passport and have not yet applied for one, do so immediately.
 Applications are available on-line: Travel.State.Gov.
 If you already possess a passport, check the expiration date; it should be valid for six months after you return from your study abroad program.
 Most of the countries in which our international programs are located, require a student visa.
 Students must have a passport before they can apply for a visa.

 What is a visa?

 A visa is an official authorization appended to a passport (or passport number), permitting entry into and travel within a particular country or region for a specified period of time to do a specific thing (i.e. study, work, be a tourist).
 You need acceptance materials from your host university in order to apply for the visa.
 However, you should begin investigating the visa process as soon as you’ve submitted your application.

 You can access instructions on how to obtain a visa on your host country’s consulate and/or embassy webpage.
 Some countries require the following: evidence of sufficient funds to cover your time abroad, criminal background check (state and/or national), medical evaluation, evidence of health insurance coverage overseas, or an HIV/AIDS test.

-The Office of International Programs will provide you with more details and supporting documentation at the Pre-Departure Orientation.
+The Global Education Office will provide you with more details and supporting documentation at the Pre-Departure Orientation.